 Chapter 6 Grocery Shopping (Saving the Planet, One Cheese Wrapper at a Time)

 Page 206 “Chewing Gum: It’s Plastic.”
-Since publishing the book, I have discovered two plastic-free brands of chewing gum.
-Peppersmith gum and mints are made and sold in England and are all natural, non-synthetic gum in FSC-certified plastic-free cardboard packaging.
+Since publishing the book, I have discovered a plastic-free brand of chewing gum.
 Simply Gum is available in the United States and is GMO-free, made with organic ingredients without any plastic gum base or plastic packaging.

 Chapter 7 Personal Care & Household Cleaning (When Lazy = Green)